LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Starting your adventure
 -----------------------

-Commands for saving and exiting the current game, starting a new game, configuring convenience settings for the current game and challenges for the next game are listed in the main menu, brought up by the `ESC` key.
+Commands for starting a new game, saving and exiting the current game, configuring convenience settings and toggling AI control of the party are listed in the main menu, brought up by the `ESC` key.
+Of the convenience settings, the `suspect terrain` choice is of particular interest, because it determines not only screen display of the level map, but also whether suspect tiles are considered for auto-explore and for the `C-?` command that marks the nearest unexplored position.

-Game difficulty, from the challenges menu, determines hitpoints at birth: difficulty below 5 multiplies hitpoints of player characters, difficulty over 5 multiplies hitpoints of their enemies.
-Of the convenience settings, the `suspect terrain` choice is particularly interesting, because it determines not only screen display of the level map, but also whether suspect tiles are considered for auto-explore and for the `C-?` command that marks the nearest unexplored position.
+Game difficulty, from the game setup menu, determines hitpoints at birth: difficulty below 5 multiplies hitpoints of player characters, difficulty over 5 multiplies hitpoints of their enemies.

-The "lone wolf" challenge mode reduces player's starting actors to exactly one (consequently, this does not affect the initial 'solo raid' scenario).
+The "lone wolf" challenge mode reduces player's starting actors to exactly one, though later on new heroes may join the party.
-The "cold fish" challenge mode makes it impossible for player characters to be healed by actors from other factions (this is a significant restriction in the final 'deep crawl' scenario).
+The "cold fish" challenge mode makes it impossible for player characters to be healed by actors from other factions (this is a significant restriction in the long crawl scenario).

-For a person new to roguelikes, the 'solo raid' scenario offers a gentle introduction.
-The subsequent game scenarios lead the player along an optional story arc.
-They gradually introduce squad combat, stealth, opportunity fire, asymmetric battles and more.
-Starting from the second scenario, the player controls a whole team of characters and will develop his repertoire of squad formations, preferred rendezvous locations and the use of light sources.
+The game scenarios, as ordered by their number, lead the player along an optional story arc.
+The first two scenarios also double as tutorials that offer rudimentary preparation for the main game, the long crawl.
+They gradually introduce exploration, stealth and melee combat, helping the player develop his repertoire of squad formations and move patterns, suitable for different tactical contexts.
+When you die, remember to scan the defeat message of the scenario for hints of strategies known to work in the given tactical context.
+Or don't, if you wish to puzzle out the tactics yourself --- there is really not so many moving parts to figure, at least in the short scenarios.
+In any case, seriously consider playing the small scenarios alongside the main long crawl game mode, or you may miss half the features by trying to play the crawl just like a normal roguelike with spare heroes (and keep dying horribly).

+As soon as the player learns to navigate initial levels of the crawl game and starts employing ranged combat, light sources and other means of gaining or denying battlefield intel, it makes sense to return to the story line and play some of the remaining scenarios, which continue the plotline from the tutorial scenarios in the form of flashbacks and eventually lead up to the events that start the main crawl adventure.
+The training they provide is more synthetic in nature, drilling a particular skill set, even as exotic as opportunity fire management and big asymmetric battles.
+The challenge may be, accordingly, quite tough.

-The last scenario, the deep crawl, is the only one that takes place in a multi-floor setting, spanning 10 varied levels, requiring lots of time and focus to beat and providing considerable replayability.
+The main scenario, the deep crawl, is the only one that takes place in a multi-floor setting, spanning 10 varied levels, requiring lots of time and focus to beat and providing considerable replayability.
 The player has a choice of exploring a single level at a time or portions of many levels along a single staircase.
 The scenario is the gist and the main challenge of the game, involving strategic resource management and area denial elements.
-Compared to that, the smaller scenarios provide mostly tactical training and additional entertainment via trying to beat a high score.
-They offer variety and a breather between the attempts at the deep crawl scenario.
+The crawl game mode is the most replayable, though even the small scenarios can be refreshed by increasing difficulty level and striving to beat a high score.

 Exploring the world